British passport holders to be allowed to use e-gates at more EU airports

 After the agreement with the EU, the Government said in a statement: “British holidaymakers will be able to use more e-gates in Europe, ending the dreaded queues at border control.”

-Julia Lo Bue-Said, chief executive of Advantage Travel Partnership, a network of independent travel agents, said the announcement was “a significant breakthrough for British travellers”.
+Julia Lo Bue-Said, chief executive of Advantage Travel Partnership, a network of independent travel agents, said the announcement is “a significant breakthrough for British travellers”.

 She told the PA news agency: “The frustrating experience of lengthy border control queues upon arrival has been a persistent challenge for many, so the expanded access to e-gates across Europe comes as a tremendous relief.